 Accredited HBCUs (“Respondents”) are invited to submit proposals for projects (“Proposals”) in accordance with the requirements set forth below.

-CIA Grants will be awarded to Respondents on or about April 17, 2020, and the COY Grant will be awarded to a Respondent on or about April 17, 2020.
-Please note that these dates are subject to change.
-Winning CIA Respondents and the Winning COY Respondent are hereinafter collectively referred to as “Grantees”.
-Grantees can receive either a COY Grant or a CIA Grant but cannot receive both (as set forth more fully below in the section on the COY Grant).
+CIA Grants will be awarded to Respondents on or about April 5, 2021, Please note that these dates are subject to change.
+Winning CIA Respondents are hereinafter collectively referred to as “Grantees”.
+Grantees can receive only one CIA Grant.

-The CIA Grants, together with the COY Grant (collectively referred to as the “Grants”), will total $500,000 USD.
+The CIA Grants, (collectively referred to as the “Grants”), will total $1,000,000 USD.
 All Grantees must execute their projects on or before December 31, 2020 unless an extension approval is granted by Sponsor.
 Any extension approval shall be in Sponsor’s sole discretion.

 All Sponsor provided hashtags can be found by visiting www.retoolyourschool.com (the “Site”).